Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The **second bit** indicates whether the output commitment from the spent output is present in the [input spend commitment](#asset-version-1-spend-commitment).
 If set to zero, the output commitment field is absent.

-The **third bit** indicates whether transaction reference data is present.
-If set to zero, the reference data is replaced by its optional hash value.
+The **third bit** indicates whether transaction reference data and asset definitions are present.
+If set to zero, the reference data and asset definitions are replaced by their optional hash values.

 All three bits can be used independently.
 Non-zero **higher bits** are reserved for future use.

 Serialization Flags Examples | Description
 -----------------------------|---------------------------------------------------------------------------
-0000 0000                    | Minimal serialization without witness and with reference data hashes instead of content.
+0000 0000                    | Minimal serialization without witness and with hashes of reference data and asset definitions instead of their actual content.
 0000 0011                    | Minimal serialization needed for full verification.
-Contains witness fields and redundant [output commitment](#transaction-output-commitment), but not complete reference data.
+Contains witness fields and redundant [output commitment](#transaction-output-commitment), but with hashes of reference data and asset definitions instead of their actual content.
-0000 0101                    | Non-redundant full binary serialization with witness fields and reference data.
+0000 0101                    | Non-redundant full binary serialization with witness fields, reference data and asset definitions.

 ### Transaction ID